Eddayy/Eddayy.github.io/src/markdown/Resume.md

 + [Blocklime.com](https://www.blocklime.com/)
 + May 2018 – Current
-+ Front and Back-end web and mobile development and Blockchain infrastrucure development and deployment for Blocklime
++ Work on both the Front and Back-end for web and mobile development, also involve Etheruem Smart contract development and intergration.
+I was also involve in private Blockchain infrastrucure development and deployment using Quorum.

 **Intern**